AI Practitioner Certification Program

 LINDSEY N. GODWIN, PH.D. - Lindsey is an associate professor of management at Champlain College's Robert P. Stiller School of Business, where she also serves as the academic director for the David L. Cooperrider Center for Appreciative Inquiry.
 As a practitioner-scholar, she is engaged in the global Appreciative Inquiry community, having served as the chair for the last several world conferences for AI.
 Her work has been published in a variety of outlets, including the Journal of Business Ethics, the Oxford Handbook of Positive Organizational Scholarship, the AI Practitioner Journal, and Advances in Appreciative Inquiry.
 With a passion for helping organizations leverage their potential through strength-based change, Lindsey has helped organize and facilitate Appreciative Inquiry processes with a variety of organizations around the world.

 PRU SULLIVAN - Pru is the Practitioner-in-Residence at the David L. Cooperrider Center for Appreciative Inquiry, having recently retired as the Director of Continuous Learning at Keurig Green Mountain, Inc. In her role at Keurig, Pru was responsible for weaving a strengths-based approach into the fabric of Keurig Green Mountain.
-From onboarding new employees, to new product development, to team member career development, appreciative strength-based change has been embedded into organizational practices.
+From onboarding new employees and team member career development to new product development, appreciative strengths-based change has been embedded into organizational practices.
 As an active volunteer in the community, Pru has focused her volunteer efforts in bringing Appreciative Inquiry to non-profit organizations.
 She leads strengths-based strategic planning for organizations like Vermont End Child Abuse, and strengths-based leadership development at the Leahy ECHO Center.

 Space for this special session is limited, so register now to secure your spot!